-The City will provide the public with reasonable opportunities for involvement in the development of annual action plans, consolidated plans, and assessments of fair housing plans.
-The City will employ a variety of communication means and formats designed to reach the broadest audiences, such as press releases, social media, city website postings, focus groups, surveys, and email distribution lists.
-The City will engage directly with area agencies, organizations and governments that provide social services, health services, affordable housing services, emergency shelter, multi-cultural services, serve residents with LEP, and fair housing assistance to low- and moderate-income residents, residents in a protected class, the homeless and vulnerable populations.
-The City will work through existing networks and community leaders to gather input and build relationships.
+The Citycity will provide the public with reasonable opportunities for involvement in the development of annual action plans, consolidated plans and assessments of fair housing plans.
+The Citycity will employ a variety of communication means and formats designed to reach the broadest audiences, such as press releases, social media, City web-site postings, focus groups, surveys, and email distribution lists.
+The Citycity will engage directly with area agencies, organizations and governments that provide social services, health services, affordable housing services, emergency shelter, multi-cultural services, serve residents with LEP, and fair housing assistance that represent low- and moderate-income residents, residents in a protected classes, the homeless and vulnerable populations.
+The Citycity will work through existing networks and community leaders to gather input and build relationships.